Lake O'Hara, Canadian Rockies

 We had met a couple at Bow Lake who were also moving on to Moraine Lake Lodge, followed by a 4 night stay at Lake O'Hara Lodge.
 We had told them how we had long been unsuccessful in landing a Lake O'Hara stay and were green with envy.
 Well, we ran into them at dinner at Moraine Lake and learned that one of them was experiencing a health issue, and they were going to have to head home in the morning.
 They asked if we wanted to try and substitute for them at Lake O'Hara.
 OF COURSE!
 So, we met in the morning, called Lake O'Hara, and successfully made the switch.
 This caused us to miss the Moraine Lake sunrise and a Larch Valley hike, but it was a no-brainer tradeoff (and it also turned out that there was low-level cloud cover and rain!).

 So, we miraculously ended up staying at Lake O'Hara Lodge for four nights, in one of their incredible lake cabins.
 And to cap it all off: the larch trees were just a day or two past their peak color, and there was a new dusting of snow on the peaks.
-AND, as a result of our stay, we are now members in the lodge's "club" and put our request in for a stay next year!
+AND, as a result of our stay, we are now members in the lodge's "club" and put in our request for a stay next year!

 Up to this point in the trip, my camera hadn't seen the light of day because I'd previously photographed most of the trip's stops under better conditions.
 But my new Canon R5 Mark II camera came out for Lake O'Hara and the results are shown below.